 Did the Great Italian Cyclist Gino Bartali Actually Save Jews During the Holocaust?
 An Investigation.

-As the Tour de France wraps up this week, a historical debate still rages over who deserves credit for the production of identity cards for Jews hidden in Florence
+As the Giro d’Italia bike race begins in Jerusalem this week, a historical debate still rages over who deserves credit for the production of identity cards for Jews hidden in Florence

 The mixed martial artist takes his love of the Jewish state into the ring tonight in Chicago